openvswitch/of-config/INSTALL.md

     chkconfig openvswitch on

-Note: sed(1) is used to rewrite path to Open vSwitch scripts that is staticaly defined in openvswitch script.
+Note: sed(1) is used to rewrite path to Open vSwitch scripts that is statically defined in openvswitch script.

 OF-CONFIG Installation